linode/docs/docs/uptime/reboot-survival-guide.md

 modified_by:
   name: Alex Fornuto
 published: 'Friday, February 27, 2015'
-title: Preparing for Server Reboots
+title: Reboot Survival Guide
 ---

 Although constant server uptime is optimal, downtime is inevitable.
-Cloud infrastructure and RAID arrays offer resilience, but all servers rely on physical hardware, which eventually needs maintenance.
+Cloud infrastructure and RAID arrays offer resilience, but all servers rely on physical hardware, which eventually need maintenance.
 Hardware aside, kernel updates and other software patches can mean rebooting to ensure your system is secure and up-to-date.

 This guide covers best practices to ensure that your server is prepared to handle an unexpected reboot, and considerations for scheduled downtime.